-of San Luis Obispo County chapter was chartered in 1996 and is dedicated to recognizing the potential of volunteers in helping those less fortunate to a better, more meaningful life here in our County.
-Assistance League of San Luis Obispo County is a nonprofit, all-volunteer organization serving families and children through our philanthropic programs.
+Assistance League of San Luis Obispo County was chartered in 1996 and is dedicated to recognizing the potential of volunteers in helping those less fortunate to a better, more meaningful life here in our County.
+Assistance League of San Luis Obispo is a nonprofit, all-volunteer organization serving families and children through its philanthropic programs

-is the chapter's primary philanthropic program and was originally created to help children in need from Kindergarten through 6th grade, particularly those students whose school attendance, academic performance, and social adjustment may be affected by the lack of suitable school clothing.
-The program has evolved over the last 22 years to best meet the needs of the children.
-Operation School Bell currently clothes Kindergarten - 12th grade students.
-Children are referred to Operation School Bell by school personnel.
+Operation School Bell® is the chapter's primary philanthropic program and was originally created to help children in need from Kindergarten through 6th grade, particularly those students whose school attendance, academic performance, and social adjustment may be affected by the lack of suitable school clothing.
+The program has evolved over the last 23 years to best meet the needs of the students and now clothes Kindergarten - 12th grade students.
+Students are referred to Operation School Bell by school personnel.
 Social service agencies and shelters direct families to their children's schools for clothing referrals.
-They see the children and their families and are the most able to make an assessment of students' needs.
-All shopping is done at a retail store, one in the North County and one in the South County.
-The children can chose the clothing themselves, getting a proper fit is guaranteed in a store, and the children return to school wearing the same clothes as their peers.
-This last school year our chapter provided over 1,900 children in our County with school-appropriate wardrobes.
+All shopping is done at a retail store, Kohl's in North County and Old Navy in South County.
+The students select their clothing and then return to school wearing the same clothes as their peers.
+This last school year our chapter provided over 2,300 students, Countywide, with school-appropriate wardrobes.